mathie/nanowrimo/_drafts/puppet.md

   clients.
 It's not the canonical source of any of thsee, so it's entirely stateless in that regard.

 * The authentication and authorisation stage.
-Irritatingly, it is poviding and storing, state here.
-Which is often the trouble with scaling puppet masters;
-  how do you distribute and scale the PKI bits?
+Irritatingly, it is providing, and storing, state here.
+Which is often the trouble with scaling puppet masters; how do you distribute and scale the PKI bits?
 Perhaps its a sign that the cluster needs to delegate that to a third party service?

 # Notes on what I want to talk about